ambekarshubham32/2022-4216COMP-Team3/README.md

 -Matthew
 To access my visualisations and code you will need to enter selection 4 in the menu.
 Once you have done that, to will go directly to my graph which demonstrates the different types of vaccines used. this will be displayed as a bar chart.
 On the y axis, you will see the number of countries which use the different vaccines mentioned.
 On the x axis, you will see the different vaccines used accross the globe.

+-Vince
+Once you are at my section, you will see multiple options with associated letters for you to input.
+You will be able to access specific parts of your choice by inputing the letter.
+For instance, enter P for program to display Pie Chart.
+Note you can input Q to quit the program once you are finished.